Louisiana Court Records

 What happens when you get a DUI for the First Time in Louisiana?

 Following the DUI offense, a sobriety test is compulsory to assess blood alcohol concentration (BAC).
-There will be tests for drugs as well.
+There may also be tests for drugs.
 BAC from 0.08% is liable for prosecution.
 A first DUI charge is considered a misdemeanor, and penalties may include community service, fines, license suspension, and possible probation.
-First-time offenders will likely face a maximum sentence of six months jail time and a $300 to $1000 fine.
+First-time offenders risk facing up to six months of jail time and a $300 to $1000 fine.
 First-time DUI offense can also fall under felony charges if it involves death or a violation of child endangerment law.

 How Likely is Jail Time After a First DUI in Louisiana?

-It is very likely for the first time DUI offender to face jail time, and fines are also inevitable.
+First time DUI offenders risk facing jail time.
+Fines may also be inevitable.
 The Louisiana traffic law stipulates that a first time DUI conviction is punishable by ten days to six months jail.
 Although, in some cases, parties may be placed on house arrest.
 According to the Louisiana Laws Revised Statutes 14:98, first time DUI offenders cannot be fined more than $1000 and less than $300.
 The court would subject all first-time violators to parole or probation unless the individual’s blood alcohol concentration was more than 0.15%.
 The offender may involve an attorney to increase the possibility of a reduced sentence.

 What are the Typical Penalties for a DUI Conviction in Louisiana?

-There are several penalties for those convicted of a DUI charge in Louisiana state.
+There are several possible penalties for those convicted of a DUI charge in Louisiana state.
 These include:

 How Long Does a DUI Stay on Your Record in Louisiana?

-A DUI stays on record for a minimum of ten years, and Louisiana does not permit DUI expunction.
+A DUI generally stays on record for a minimum of ten years, and Louisiana does not permit DUI expunction.
 According to Louisiana State Legislature Art.
 894, offenders can make a plea to suspend a DUI conviction on a driving record.
-However, the set aside will only be valid for two years or less, at the court’s discretion.
+However, the set-aside period typically lasts for two years or less, at the court’s discretion.
 Once the violator files a petition to set aside the DUI conviction, the clerk of court will notify the Department of Public Safety and Corrections, office of motor vehicles, and send a copy of the plea.
-The defendant will pay a sum of $50 to the Department of Public Safety and Corrections, office of motor vehicles, to retrieve the records.
+The defendant may be required to pay up to $50 to the Department of Public Safety and Corrections, office of motor vehicles, to retrieve the records.
 To qualify for the set-aside, the offender must have no pending criminal charges and must not have committed any crime within the slated sentence period.
-If the court grants the petition, the court will dismiss the DUI prosecution and treat the case as an acquittal.
+If the court grants the petition, the court may dismiss the DUI prosecution and treat the case as an acquittal.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.